Contract Functions

 Standalone Public Functions

 It is also possible to define public functions outside of an implementation of a trait, using the #[external(v0)] attribute.
-Doing this will automatically generate the corresponding ABI, allowing these standalone public functions to be callable by anyone from the outside.
+Doing this will automatically generate an entry in the contract ABI, allowing these standalone public functions to be callable by anyone from outside.
 These functions can also be called from within the contract just like any function in Starknet contracts.
 The first parameter must be self.

 // Standalone public function